-2. Purchasing Westpac Self-Funding Instalments during the 2017-2018 financial year.
+2. Purchasing Westpac Self-Funding Instalments during the 2018-2019 financial year.

-Your Westpac Tax Statement shows the amount of prepaid interest, Borrowing Fees (if any) and (notional) put option cost you are treated as having incurred as a result of the application of Division 247 at the time of purchasing your Westpac Self-Funding Instalments.
+Your Westpac Tax Statement shows the amount of prepaid interest and (notional) put option cost you are treated as having incurred as a result of the application of Division 247 at the time of purchasing your Westpac Self-Funding Instalments.
 The following table sets out the income tax treatment of the amounts in your Westpac Tax Statement.

 Individuals/Small Business Entities Other Taxpayers Interest (less any (notional) put option cost) Immediately deductible Deduction is spread on a days basis to the next Annual Interest Date (Notional) put option cost Non deductible, but is added to the cost base of your (notional) put option.
-Borrowing Fees Deductible over the lesser of 5 years or the period to the Completion Date.